Jenny Ziefel's Clarinet and Saxophone Studio

 Clarinet: Genusa GE* student, current favorite D’addario Reserve X5 or X0, Behn overture, Yamaha 4C, Genusa pro, Reserve (x0 or x5), Vandoren M13 and Profile 88, hand-finished mouthpieces (Greg Smith 1*, Lane, Behn, Backun), Clark Fobes, etc.

-Bass Clarinet: Selmer C*, Pomarico crystal, McClune S2 (Jenny’s mouthpiece), Clark Fobes
+Bass Clarinet: Selmer C*, Pomarico crystal, McClune S2 (Jenny’s mouthpiece), Clark Fobes debut (cheap and good)

 Alto Saxophone: Yamaha 4C or Custom, Meyer 5 or 7 (jazz), Jazz Select 6 (D'addario), Selmer C* (classical), SR, Jody Jazz, Mouthpiece Cafe, Caravan